vpinball/vpinball/Accelerometer_Velocity_Input_User_Guide.md

 Use the "Keys" dialog to set up the accelerometer.
 The setup for velocity input is almost the same as for any other accelerometer.
-The only difference is that you check the box labeled "Treat Input as Velocity".
+The only difference is that you check the box labeled "Nudge Input is Velocity".

 * Select the X and Y axis assignments where you've assigned the